 AWS DynamoDB Pricing

 In the provisioned capacity mode, pricing is defined in terms of Read and Write Capacity Units (RCU and WCU).
-DynamoDB has different kinds of reads – strongly consistent, eventually consistent and transactional.
-Each type of read requires a different amount of RCU.
-Strongly consistent reads require 1 RCU, eventually consistent read requires half RCU and transactional Read required 2 RCUs.
-One RCU is sufficient up to 4KB of data read.
+DynamoDB has different kinds of reads – strongly consistent, eventually consistent, and transactional.
+Each type of reading requires a different amount of RCU.
+Strongly consistent reads require 1 RCU; eventually, consistent read requires half RCU, and transactional Reads require 2 RCUs.
+One RCU is sufficient for up to 4KB of data read.
 One WCU is good enough for up to 1 KB of data write.
-WCUs are priced at $.00065 and RCUs are priced at $.00013.
+WCUs are priced at $.00065, and RCUs are priced at $.00013.

 A challenge with the provisioned mode is that the capacity units provisioned are shared across all the nodes.
 Since DynamoDB works on the basis of nodes and primary key partitions, if one of your nodes has a primary key with very high demand, the capacity has to be increased for all nodes.
 This can result in high costs in the on-demand and auto-scaling modes.